McSumail/DialogueCSP/README.md

 # DialogueCSP
-## We will release the datasets after encryption processing and the code soon.
+## We will release the dataset after encryption processing and the code soon.